 - Demonstrate an understanding of key aspects of leadership and management, that align with kaupapa Māori values, beliefs and principles.

 - Demonstrate an understanding of hauora Māori programme design, development and delivery including using theory of change, programme logic models and co-design approaches.

 - Reflect on, and evaluate the quality of health services across key quality areas in relation to Māori outcomes (including evaluation of programme design, strategic direction, values and service delivery approaches).

 - Have in-depth knowledge of the impacts of framing and positioning of hauora Māori on key healthcare contexts including health funding arrangements and resource decision-making.

-- Understand and describe healthcare roles involved in making a difference for Māori health and identify strategies for collaborative and inter-professional approaches to Māori health outcomes.
+- Understand healthcare roles involved in Māori health, and identify strategies for collaborative and inter-professional approaches to Māori health outcomes.

-- Demonstrate a capacity to think critically about a range of issues of importance for Māori health including strategies for making a difference in Māori health outcomes in healthcare settings, and the role of technology in shaping Māori health solutions.
+- Demonstrate a capacity to think critically about issues of importance for Māori health including strategies for making a difference in Māori health outcomes in healthcare settings, and the role of technology in shaping Māori health solutions.

-- Have an advanced understanding of and skills in being agents of change in relation to health, and when working with Māori individuals, whānau and communities.
+- Have an understanding of being agents of change in relation to health, when working with Māori individuals, whānau and communities.

 - Develop the skills to write a proposal for a healthcare programme or service aimed at improving Māori outcomes and incorporate expected elements including justification and rationale, value proposition, programme components, budgetary considerations, governance and leadership, accountability and evaluation.